bvibber/ogv.js/readme.md

 *Test browsers*

-Firefox 27 performs best using asm.js optimizations -- unfortunately due to limitations in the JS engine this currently only works on the first video playthrough.
-Reload the page to force a video to re-run at high speed.
-(This has been fixed as of Firefox 30 nightly builds.)

-Firefox on Windows occasionally halts playback and doesn't continue; this seems to be a problem with the audio.
+Firefox 32 performs best using asm.js optimizations.

-Chrome 32 performs pretty well, but not quite as snappy as Firefox's asm.js mode.
+Chrome 37 performs pretty well, but not quite as snappy as Firefox's asm.js mode.

 It would also be good to compare performance of Theora vs VP8/VP9 decoders.

 *WebGL drawing acceleration*

-Accelerated YCbCr->RGB conversion and drawing can be done in WebGL on supporting browsers, and is available as an experimental option.
+Accelerated YCbCr->RGB conversion and drawing can be done in WebGL on supporting browsers, and is enabled by default if available.

-Performance in Firefox, Chrome, IE 11, and desktop Safari with WebGL option enabled is pretty good, and noticeably improves playback performance at HD resolutions.
-At sub-SD resolutions, it's not always a clear win.
+Performance in Firefox, Chrome, IE 11 update 1, iOS 8 Safari, and desktop Safari with WebGL option enabled is pretty good, and noticeably improves playback performance at HD and SD resolutions.

-Initial performance issues in IE 11 were resolved by packing the luma and chroma plane textures as faux RGBA textures, packing four pixels into each texel.
+IE 10 and early versions of IE 11 do not support luminance textures; there used to be some code to work around by packing RGBA textures that but it's been removed to simplify things.
 See [GPU acceleration page](https://github.com/brion/ogv.js/wiki/GPU-acceleration) for more info.

 *Flash decoder fallback*

 The Flash version seems to decode video fairly well, but the YCbCr->RGB conversion had to be moved from ActionScript to C code to perform acceptably.
 This may be due to suboptimal ActionScript compiler settings, or may be due to a much better bytecode emitter for Crossbridge.

-GPU-accelerated YCbCr->RGB conversion and drawing is optionally done using Stage3d (Flash's OpenGL ES 2-like interface).
-The GLSL shaders are converted to AGAL with [an open source tool from Adobe](https://github.com/adobe/glsl2agal), included via git submodule.
-Performance seems variable, depending on the machine.
-Needs more testing.

-Currently the Stage3D acceleration uses nearest neighbor scaling on the output, and can sometimes fail to clamp the last line properly.
+GPU-accelerated YCbCr->RGB conversion and drawing using Stage3d was tried, but performance was mediocre and scaling was poor, so it has been removed.

 ## Difficulties